sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 - Rewriting imperative code with mutation in a declarative way to improve readability.
 - Creating a complete object in a single place to make its shape clearer.
-- Deduplicating logic and separating “what” from “how.”
+- Deduplicating logic by separating the initialization code an the task code.
 - Avoiding mutating function parameters to prevent hard-to-find bugs.
 - Using `map()`/`filter()` chaining instead of a single `reduce()` method.
 - Making mutation explicit if you have to use it.